 If you’re short on time, you can use your favorite barbecue sauce.
 But it’s worth making your own at least once if you have a few minutes more.

-Simmer on low for about 15 minutes, turning the meatballs over in the sauce about halfway through, until the internal temperature is 165 degrees.
+Simmer the chicken meatballs in the BBQ sauce on low for about 15 minutes, turning the meatballs over in the sauce about halfway through, until the internal temperature is 165 degrees.
 You may need to stir the sauce if it starts to stick to the bottom of the pan.

 Do you love meatball and veggie meatball dinners?
 Check out more options for meatballs and what to serve with meatballs for dinner.

-Yes, leftover meatballs freeze well for three to six months in an airtight container.
+Yes, leftover meatballs freeze well for up to three months in an airtight container.
 Freeze them in the leftover barbecue sauce if you have any remaining.
 Frozen meatballs can be reheated gently on the stove top or in the oven.

 BBQ Chicken Meatballs